-The treatment required to cure orthopedic injuries varies on a case-to-case basis.
-Many of them are treated just by basic first aid, whereas the rest may require proper surgeries.
-An orthopedic injury usually entails heavy medical bills and may also require lengthy therapy commitments.
+The treatment required for orthopedic injuries varies on a case-to-case basis.
+Many of them are treated just by basic first aid, while others may require proper surgeries.
+An orthopedic injury usually entails heavy medical bills and may also require long-term therapy commitments.

 Causes and nature of orthopedic injuries